EHS-isnubi/VSS-Monitoring/README.md

 The first script enables you to monitor the disk space used by the VSS service.
 You can specify a threshold to see if the disk space used by the VSS service is above or below the threshold.

-*Thanks to Kelvin Tegelaar who created the initial version I used as a base for this project: https://www.cyberdrain.com/monitoring-with-powershell-vss-snapshot-size/*
+*Thanks to Kelvin Tegelaar who created the initial version I used as a base for this project: https://www.cyberdrain.com/monitoring-with-powershell-vss-snapshot-size/*<br>
-<br><br>

 The second script enables you to check if the VSS service is enable on a server.
 If it is not, it will send an email to prevent you from having a problem with the VSS service.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>